Requirements for Admission

 - 17 years of age or older

-- 1 current reference.
-Please use the reference form to submit reference
+- Two current references.
+Please use the reference form to submit references

 Applying for Admissions

 - Applications are accepted online only.
-For August 2018 Admissions: Deadline is June 15th.
-For January 2019 Admissions: Deadline is November 1st.
-Note: all parts of the application need to be completed by the deadline to be considered for admission.
+Deadline is 30 days from your application submission date.
+Note: all parts of the application need to be completed 30 days after your initial application submission to be considered for admission.

-- Complete all sections of the online application including essay and submit your application.
+- Complete all sections of the online application including the essay and submit your application.

-- An entrance exam is required for all applicants.
-Exam dates are scheduled on an ongoing basis.
-Photo ID will be required for admission to the test.
-Click here for information on the ATI Test of Essential Academic Skills (TEAS) registration and study guides.
-Note: Please create a free account with ATI before registering.
+- An entrance assessment is required for all applicants.
+This assessment is designed to access the student's preparedness for entering the Health/Science field.
+This is not a pass or fail assessment.
+Assessment dates are listed in the application.
+A photo ID will be required to verify your identity on the day you take the assessment.
+Click here for information on the ATI Test of Essential Academic Skills (TEAS) and for study guides.
+Note: Please create a free student account with ATI before taking the assessment.

-- Official transcripts are required from your high school and any college you have attended.
+- Official transcripts are required from your high school.
 If you have a GED, a copy of your High School Equivalency grades must be sent with your application.
 If your records are in any other name, please be sure your current name is on the transcript

 Request the transcripts to be sent to: